Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - WHS act created 2011
 - Regulates employers to protect the health, safety and welfare of workers
 - Qantas' WH plan has increased safety awareness within the business and lead to an 80% reduction in employee injuries since it was implemented in 2001
+- Qantas have to take out insurance, proactively to be ready to support workers who may be injured at work
+- Qantas increasing accepting